 Located in the Myoko Togakushi Renzan National Park, Mount Hiuchi is yet another famous and beautiful mountain in Japan.
 The mountain is well known for its flower fields in spring and autumn colours in fall.
 In fact, the mountain was listed by CNN as one the top 25 most beautiful spots in the world.
 The hiking season of the 2462m tall mountain lasts from July to november.
 The hiking trail is about 9 km in length and along the hiking trail, near the summit of Mount Hiuchi, there is a beautiful lake called Koya pond.
-The pond has a variety of alpine plants that can be founded only in high places such as mountain.
+The pond has a variety of alpine plants that can be found only in high places such as mountain.
 There is a cozy mountain hut called Koya Pond Mountain Hut nearby, which offers an amazing view of the pond!
-Reservation is required for all visitors to stay at the hut.
+A reservation is required for all visitors to stay at the hut.

 Climbing season July – September

 8. Try Hegi Noodles

 One of the must do’s when visiting Niigata is trying the regional soba.
 Soba is eaten across Japan but Niigata is famous for hegi soba.
 A type of seaweed called funori is added to the flour giving hegi soba a unique taste.
 Hegi refers to the wooden trays that the noodles are served on in mouthful sized portions.
 The soba goes well with a side of a tempura and was the perfect way to end a varied, scenic, and thought provoking trip!